princesslana/ErisCasper.java/docs/core_api.md

 `Action`s are interactions with the Discord API that are expected to change its state, but for which there is no response expected.
-Examples include sending a message, or adding a role.
+Examples include sending a message or adding a role.

 ## Repositories

 `Repository`s are the source of information from Discord.
-This could include, for example, information about guilds, channels, or users.
+This includes information about guilds, channels, or users.

-`Repository` implmentations may perform caching, gateway requests, or HTTP requests as required.
+`Repository` implementations may perform caching, gateway requests, or HTTP requests as required.

 ## Internal Concepts

 ### Gateway

-Provide access to the (Discord Gateway)[https://discordapp.com/developers/docs/topics/gateway].
+Provides access to the (Discord Gateway)[https://discordapp.com/developers/docs/topics/gateway].
-This is a websocket provided by Discord used for tasks such as authentication and receiving events.
+This is a websocket provided by Discord used for tasks such as authentication, sending gateway commands, and receiving events

 ### Routes

-Provides access to Discord's REST API.
+Provides access to (Discord's REST API)[https://discordapp.com/developers/docs/reference].
 The REST API is used for most actions and for querying the state of servers, guilds, users, etc.